Taffiigraphy/alx-low_level_programming/README.md

-This folder contains all files for this task
+This folder contains all files for this task, 0x10-variadicfunctions